-I want to relax, party, shop, sightsee and I need to end in Ho Chi Minh City for a friend’s wedding, which is going to be awesome.
+I want to do some tours in Vietnam, to relax, party, shop, sightsee and I need to end in Ho Chi Minh City for a friend’s wedding, which is going to be awesome.
 Thanks to the Vietnam tips from a few select travel bloggers the current plan is this…

 This is where I’ll start and end.
 After a walk around Ben Thanh market and some lunch to get my bearings the next task will be to get a massage.
 My body is in knots thanks to the London Triathlon I recently did and sitting at computers for 12 hours+ every day.
 Sounds like Kristin from camelsandchocolate.com had an awesome time at Jasmine Spa in Ho Chi Minh City – I’ve added that to my list of places to check out.
 In fact I’ve spent just shy of an hour poring over the menu deciding between the massages.
 I’ll get back to that one.

 “Each of our hour-long massages were about $24 each, which is considered “expensive” for Saigon.”